Skip to content

 Service area

-Your website visitors need to know what geographic areas you serve.
-Provide a list of the communities where you work, or use a map to highlight areas where you can provide services.
+Your website visitors also need to know the geographic areas where you provide these services.
+Display a list of the communities where you work, or use a map to highlight areas where you can provide services.

 Pro Tip: Defining your service area can also help with local SEO.
 This helps your business rank higher in your area’s search engine results—for example, for search terms like “Houston electrician.”